TeeRollup: Efficient Rollup Design Using Heterogeneous TEE: Background

 \subsection{Trusted Execution Environment}

-Trusted Execution Environments (TEEs) aim to run applications in a secure environment without leaking secrets to an adversary who controls the computing infrastructures.
+Trusted Execution Environments (TEEs) aim to run applications in a secure environment without leaking secrets to an adversary who controls the computing infrastructure.
 Specifically, TEEs provide \textit{enclave} to run code and the attestation mechanism to prove the correctness of computation.
-Influential TEE implementations include Intel SGX~\cite{mckeen2013innovative}, Intel TDX~\cite{tdx}, ARM TrustZone~\cite{trustzone}, ARM CCA~\cite{cca}, AMD SEV~\cite{sev2020strengthening} and Hygon CSV~\cite{dong2024picotees}.
+Influential TEE implementations include Intel SGX~\cite{mckeen2013innovative}, Intel TDX~\cite{tdx}, AMD SEV~\cite{li2022systematic}, ARM TrustZone~\cite{trustzone}, and Hygon CSV~\cite{csv}.

-Recently, TEEs have been widely used in blockchain designs to enhance security, privacy, and performance~\cite{ lind2019teechain, pose, xu2022l2chain, engraft, 10262093,9889736}.
-Teechain~\cite{lind2019teechain} establishes a payment platform under TEE protection, while Tesseract~\cite{tesseract} and Bool Network~\cite{yin2022bool} employs TEE to ensure the security of cross chain transactions.
-Tommaso \etal~\cite{pose} and Xu \etal~\cite{xu2022l2chain} leverage the TEE for the correctness and privacy of off-chain execution, respectively. {These works assume that TEEs provide integrity and confidentiality guarantees, where the adversary cannot know the private key inside the TEE. }
+Recently, TEEs have been widely used in blockchain designs to enhance security, privacy, and performance~\cite{lind2019teechain, tesseract, yin2022bool, pose, xu2022l2chain,9705115, wen2024mecury,engraft, narrator,narrator-pro}.
+Teechain~\cite{lind2019teechain} establishes a payment platform under TEE protection, while Tesseract~\cite{tesseract} and Bool Network~\cite{yin2022bool} employ TEE to ensure the security of cross-chain transactions.
+Tommaso \etal~\cite{pose} and Liu \etal~\cite{9705115} leverage the TEE for the privacy of off-chain execution and data collection, respectively.
+Other studies~\cite{engraft, narrator, narrator-pro, niu2025achilles,xie2025fides,wang2024tiks} focus on utilizing TEEs to improve the performance of Byzantine fault-tolerant consensus protocols. {These works assume that TEEs provide integrity and confidentiality guarantees, where the adversary cannot know the private key inside the TEE. }